Behemoth39/Tutorials/README.md

-# Tutorials i have used for fun and to learn more
+# Tutorials i have used to learn more.
+# Most of these are not fully completed.